-15.10.1 Each Committee shall elect a Chair from the Committee Members by a majority vote in a secret ballot in accordance with OSSTF Election Procedures at the first scheduled meeting of the Committee in the new school year.

-15.10.2 The Chair will develop and distribute the agenda for the Committee members prior to the next scheduled meeting.

-15.10.3 The Chair is responsible for conducting Committee meetings efficiently and keeping meetings focused and on task.

-15.10.4 The Chair may cancel meetings as appropriate.
+- 15.10.1 Each Committee shall elect a Chair from the Committee Members (unless otherwise stated in the bylaws) by a majority vote in a secret ballot in accordance with OSSTF Election Procedures at the first scheduled meeting of the Committee in the new school year. - 15.10.2 The Chair will develop and distribute the agenda for the Committee members prior to the next scheduled meeting. - 15.10.3 The Chair is responsible for conducting Committee meetings efficiently and keeping meetings focused and on task. - 15.10.4 The Chair may cancel meetings as appropriate.